eReuse/devicehub-teal/README.md

   mkdir /tmp/dhub
 ```

-3. If you want to initialize your DeviceHub instance with sample device snapshop you can copy your snapshots, copy your snapshots in this directory.
-If you don't have any snapshots copy one of the example directory.
-Otherwise, the device inventory of your DeviceHub instance will be empty and ready to add new devices.
-To register new devices, the [workbench software](https://github.com/eReuse/workbench) can be run on a device to generate a hardware snapshot that can be uploaded to your DeviceHub instance.
+3. If you want to initialize your DeviceHub instance with a sample device snapshot you can copy it into that directory.

-3. Copy your snapshots in this directory.
-If you don't have any snapshots copy one of the example directory.
 ```
   cp examples/snapshot01.json /tmp/dhub
 ```

+ Otherwise, the device inventory of your DeviceHub instance will be empty and ready to add new devices.
+To register new devices, the [workbench software](https://github.com/eReuse/workbench) can be run on a device to generate a hardware snapshot that can be uploaded to your DeviceHub instance.

-4. Modify the file with environment variables in the file .env You can see one example in examples/env
+4. Modify the environment variables in the file .env You can find one example in examples/env.example.
-If you don't have one, please copy the examples/env file and modify the basic vars
+If you don't have any, you can copy that example and modify the basic vars
 ```
   cp examples/env.example .env
 ```
-You can use these parameters for default as a test, but you need to add values in these three variables:
+You can use these parameters as default for a local test, but default values may not be suitable for an internet-exposed service for security reasons.
+However, these three variables need to be initialized:
 ```
   API_DLT
   API_DLT_TOKEN
   API_RESOLVER
 ```
-You can use that .env as a default for a test deployment, but these variables need to be initialized.
-These values should come from a deployed [API_DLT connector](https://gitlab.com/dsg-upc/ereuse-dpp) service instance.
+These values should come from an already operational [API_DLT connector](https://gitlab.com/dsg-upc/ereuse-dpp) service instance.

-5. run the dockers:
+5. Run the docker containers:
 ```
   docker compose up
 ```
-To stop the dockers you can use Ctl+C, and if you run again "compose up" you'll maintain the data and infrastructure.
+To stop these docker containers you can use Ctl+C, and if you run again "compose up" you'll maintain the data and infrastructure state.

-In the screen you can see all the process of install.
-If there are any problem you can see this errors in the screen.
+On the terminal screen, you can follow the installation steps.
+If there are any problems, error messages will appear here.
+The appearance of several warnings is normal and can be ignored.

 If the last line you see one text like this, *exited whit code*:
 ```
   devicehub-teal-devicehub-id-client-1 exited with code 1
 ```
-Then the install went wrong.
+means the installation failed.

 If the deployment was end-to-end successful (two running Devicehub instances successfully connected to the DLT backend selected in the .env file), you can see this text in the last lines:
 ```